Palliative care vs hospice: What’s the difference?

 Difference between palliative care and hospice

-When patients and their families understand the differences between palliative and hospice care, they can choose the support that best fits their needs.
+When patients and their families understand the differences between treatment options, they can choose the support that best fits their needs.

 Palliative care